ansible/molecule/docs/getting-started.md

         tasks_from: main.yml
 ```

+cd to the `extensions` directory.

 ```bash
 molecule converge
 ```

-The above command runs the same steps as `molecule test`, but will stop after the `converge` action.
+The above command runs the same steps as `molecule test` for the `default` scenario, but will stop after the `converge` action.